52zss0ra/ObsidianSuperVault/ObsidianVault/peukert-detlev-1987.md

 #### ch 11-12 in DECEPTIVE STABILITY, 1924-29 // which you'd want to look at to inform your ops on the 3 in kershaw's who give conflicting views on this period

 ## [[ch 14 - The Erosion of options]]

+### the review would probably be good to round off on too